Capital City Green

 Capital City Green was the branding of the bus service 27 Cardiff, operated by Cardiff Bus.
 The route ran from the city centre to the north of the city, serving the Maindy, Mynachdy, Birchgrove, Heath, Llanishen and Thornhill districts.

-The service formed part of the wider Cardiff Bus network and was one of three services to have a unique branding, along with Baycar and Capital City Red.
+The service formed part of the wider Cardiff Bus network and was one of three services initially introduced on the network, to have a unique branding, along with Baycar and Capital City Red.

 The upgraded service was introduced in 2007 when Cardiff Bus deployed on the route six out of 15 new Scania OmniCity vehicles which it had purchased at a cost of £2.5 million.

 History

 Prior to the 1940s, Cardiff trams ran as far north as Gabalfa from the city centre.
 The trams were replaced with Cardiff trolleybuses in the 1940s until the 1960s when the transition to motor buses began and was completed by 1970.
 At the time, routes to areas in the west of Cardiff such as Caerau and Culverhouse Cross carried the number 27.
-Birchgrove and Llanishen were served by the 28(B) and Thornhill by the 29, which still exist today, running on a different route the 27, making the 27 a newer route.
+Birchgrove and Llanishen were served by the 28B and Thornhill by the 29, which still exist today, running on a different route the 27, making the 27 a newer route.